 During 2018, the Company identified certain individuals at one of its foreign subsidiaries who were potentially misclassified as self-employed persons performing services for the subsidiary, as opposed to being classified as employees of the subsidiary.
 The Company investigated the misclassification of these individuals and the potential liability for any associated social contributions, interest and fines and/or penalties as a result of the misclassification.
 Following the internal investigation, the foreign subsidiary made a voluntary disclosure of the matter to the appropriate legal and regulatory authorities.
 At December 31, 2019, the Company had accrued \$2.5 million, which represented the Company's best estimate of potentially unpaid social security contributions, related interest and possible penalties.
-During the first quarter of 2020, the Company received written notification of an assessment for the unpaid social security contributions and related interest.
-As a result, the Company reduced its accrual to \$1.3 million, which represents the Company's best estimate of the unpaid social security contributions, related interest and possible penalties at April 3, 2020.
+During the first quarter of 2020, the Company received written notification of an assessment for the unpaid social security contributions and related interest in the second quarter.
+At July 3, 2020, the Company has \$0.6 million accrued, which represents the Company's best estimate of possible penalties associated with the misclassification.
 There can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.